 WORX Push Mower and Self-Propelled Mower Starting Procedure:

 - Ensure the battery is securely in place and the safety key is inserted.

 - Pull the bail (safety bar) toward the handle and press the safety lock-out button to start the motor.

 - The mower will shut off when you release the safety bar.

-7. Bad Safety Switch on a WORX Electric Mower
+7. Bad Safety Switch

 If any of your safety switches fail, your mower may fail to start.
 You can test each switch with a multimeter or by temporarily bypassing them with a jumper wire.

 Replace any bad switch.
 For your safety and the safety of others, never operate your mower without all of the safety switches in working order.